 Traveling is a brutality.
 It forces you to trust strangers and to lose sight of all that familiar comfort of home and friends.
 You are constantly off balance.
 Nothing is yours except the essential things – air, sleep, dreams, the sea, the sky – all things tending towards the eternal or what we imagine of it.

-A grand country house belonging to a member of the French aristocracy, which has now been converted into a museum celebrating the Revolution.
+A grand aristocratic country house which has been converted into a museum celebrating the Revolution.

 Sur le Pont d’Avignon, l’on y danse, l’on y danse.
 Sur le Pont d’Avignon, l’on y danse tous en rond.

 Whatta lotta notta lot.
 Every holiday has a day like this.
 This holiday had more than one.

 Paddling down the Ardeche river on a beautiful sunny day, accompanied by lots of French people.

 A small town in the Ardeche across from Vallon Pont d’Arc, where we stayed for most of a week.